Trophy (countermeasure): Capabilities and effectiveness

-Trophy as an active protective technology system has proven highly effective in protecting armored vehicles such as armored personnel carriers, tanks, and related mechanized armor.
-By 2017, according to the manufacturer the Trophy system had 50,000 hours of active operational usage.
+As an active protection system, Trophy has proven effective in protecting armored vehicles such as armoured personnel carriers, tanks, and related mechanized armor.
+By 2024, the manufacturer stated the Trophy system had accumulated 500,000 hours of active operational usage.

-Since 2011, Israel claimed that the Trophy system has been operationally successful in low and high-intensity combat situations, including urban, open and forested environments.
-The system has intercepted a variety of threats, including the 9M133 Kornet ATGM, RPG-29, etc. The U.S. Army has reported similar success in tests.
+Since 2011, Israel has reported that the Trophy system has been operationally successful in low- and high-intensity combat situations, including urban, open, and forested environments.
+The system has intercepted a variety of threats, including the 9M133 Kornet ATGM and RPG-29.
+The U.S. Army has reported similar success in tests.

-The system utilizes small EFPs which are projected towards the incoming threat; energy, debris and explosive pressure waves disintegrate the incoming projectile at a safe distance from the vehicle.
-In the ATGM's case, the EFP will affect the shaped plasma jet, dramatically decreasing its penetration ability.
-Trophy is claimed to be effective in defending armored vehicles from so called top attack missiles, or an attack on the thinner upper armor of an armored vehicle.
+The system utilizes small EFPs projected towards the incoming threat; energy, debris, and explosive pressure waves disintegrate the projectile at a safe distance from the vehicle.
+In the case of an ATGM, the EFP affects the shaped plasma jet, dramatically decreasing its penetration ability.
+Trophy is reportedly effective against so-called top attack missiles, which target the thinner upper armor of a vehicle.

 Rafael established the first Trophy production line in Israel in 2007, which began delivery in 2010.
-Another production line was established in the U.S. in 2012, beginning deliveries in 2015, with a main purpose of providing Trophy systems to the IDF as part of the Foreign Military Funding (FMF) program.
-Both production lines will be used for the U.S. contract and others.
+A second production line was established in the U.S. in 2012, beginning deliveries in 2015, with the main purpose of providing Trophy systems to the IDF as part of the Foreign Military Funding (FMF) program.
+Both production lines are used for the U.S. contract and others.

-Use of the system as a target locator
+Use as a target locator

-The radar system of the Trophy technology searches, detects, and classifies incoming projectile risk.
-It feeds all data to the vehicle's onboard computer and also to an external network for data sharing among other supporting units.
-This capability notifies both the crew of individual vehicles and the wider combat formation about incoming threats and the exact locations of potential shooters.
-This feature makes the system highly effective for both single vehicles and by larger combat groups.
+The Trophy radar system searches, detects, and classifies incoming projectile risks.
+It feeds data to the vehicle's onboard computer and to an external network for data sharing with supporting units.
+This capability notifies both the crew of individual vehicles and the wider combat formation about incoming threats and the exact locations of potential shooters, making the system highly effective for both single vehicles and larger combat groups.

-This data sharing and shooter location assist in the units combat effectiveness, allowing other assets to acquire the hostile target and not just a single armored vehicle.
-Trophy can identify if a threat will miss the targeted platform, in this case it will not activate the countermeasure but provides shared location data, enabling rapid engagement by the full combat team.
+This data sharing and shooter location assists the unit's combat effectiveness, allowing other assets to acquire the hostile target rather than leaving it to a single armored vehicle.
+Trophy can identify if a threat will miss the targeted platform; in this case, it does not activate the countermeasure but provides shared location data, enabling rapid engagement by the full combat team.